adam-broussard/DESC_EELG/README.md

 For ease in using the LSST filter curves, I also recommend insalling Speclite, which provides a set of lightweight tools to play around with spectra, available here: http://speclite.readthedocs.io/en/latest/install.html

-If you have any questions, contact met at iyer AT physics DOT rutgers DOT edu
+If you have any questions, contact me at iyer AT physics DOT rutgers DOT edu